alex-wey/shell/README.md

 'argv'.
 If any error occurs during the execv process, the function exits.
 The function is also responsible for executing foreground and background processes differently.
-Only if the child process is in the foreground, then execute will ensures that terminal sends signals to that process.
+Only if the child process is in the foreground, then execute will ensure that terminal sends signals to that process.
 If the child process is in the background (denoted by '&' in the command line) the function will execute the program and add it to the job list.
 Otherwise, the child process is in the foreground, so the function will reap any terminated process with